 In most of these high-pressure situations, volunteers rarely have been exposed to the patrons tree before hand.
 Now, with the badge of ‘volunteer’ and the implied ‘expert’ badge that comes with it, miraculously the more knowledgeable must pull a rabbit out of a hat on demand in a short amount of time (depending upon the library hours and how close it is to closing time).
 Thus, this question, regardless of harmless intent, is defeating.

 When I encounter such situations, ‘find me a name’ sucks the passion out of me quicker that a vacuum inhales a child’s Lego piece that you barely noticed before you passing over.
 Yet, I can’t let it show.
-The person thinks this is a legitmate request and I as volunteer can oblige.
+The person thinks this is a legitimate request and as a volunteer then I can oblige.
 They don’t realize they just asked for the moon.

 If I were helping a beginner, I would poke around, look for a family line that has a lot of record hints and teach them how to evaluate and attach sources.
 If they find new names along the way, we celebrate and all is well.